taskmates/taskmates-directory/skills/_jupyter.md

 Write `###### Cell Output` after your `python .eval` and the output will be inserted there.

 WORK ITERATIVELY, READ EACH CELL OUTPUT BEFORE PROCEEDING WITH YOUR ANSWER

+Don't write code snippets showing examples of things the user hasn't asked you for.
+Remember that your code snippets will be executed.
+Focus on what the user has requested you.